anntzer/redeal/README.rst

 .. code:: sh

-    $ pip install --user git+https://github.com/anntzer/redeal
+    $ python -mpip install --user git+https://github.com/anntzer/redeal

-On Windows **only**, you can also download the ``.zip`` archive (from master, not from the releases), and run, from the folder containing the archive, ``pip install redeal-master.zip`` (or whatever name it has).
+On Windows **only**, you can also download the ``.zip`` archive (from master, not from the releases), and run, from the folder containing the archive, ``python -mpip install redeal-master.zip`` (or whatever name it has).

 Directly running ``setup.py`` is **not** supported in either case.